 Bennett, Georgia D lead No. 3 Dawgs to 49-3 rout of Oregon

+ATLANTA – Stetson Bennett and the Georgia defense picked up where they left off in last year’s national championship game, even with a bunch of their former teammates now playing in the NFL.

-ATLANTA (AP) Stetson Bennett threw for 368 yards and accounted for three touchdowns, a revamped defense didn't miss a beat, and No. 3 Georgia looked very much like a team intent of defending its national championship with a 49-3 rout of No. 11 Oregon on Saturday.
+Bennett threw for 368 yards and accounted for three touchdowns, a revamped defense didn’t miss a beat, and the No. 3 Bulldogs looked very much like a champion intent on repeating with a 49-3 rout of No. 11 Oregon on Saturday.

-Bennett completed 25-of-31 passes with two touchdowns and ran for another score before calling it a day in the third quarter of the season opener, the Bulldogs leading 42-3 and having thoroughly ruined the debut of Oregon coach Dan Lanning.
+Bennett completed 25-of-31 passes with two touchdowns and ran for another score in the season opener before calling it a day in the third quarter.
+By that point, Georgia led 42-3 and had thoroughly ruined the debut of Oregon coach Dan Lanning.

+Georgia really opened it up on offense, throwing 37 times for 439 yards.

+“I think when you watch what they did today, if you’re watching from home, you’re saying, `Man, I’d love to come play in that offense,”‘ coach Kirby Smart said.

 After spending the last three years as Georgia’s co-defensive coordinator, Lanning got a look at his former team from the opposing sideline in a game played before a predominantly red-clad crowd at the home of the NFL’s Atlanta Falcons.